onefuzzybit/WebRTC-TicTacToe/README.md

 1. Make sure you're authenticated to GCP, and the proper account and project are configured. (see the [Connecting to gcp cloud](#connecting-to-gcp-cloud) section)
 2. `npm run build-server`
 3. `npm run deploy-server`

+#### Signalling server SSL certificates

+The signalling server has an SSL certificate installed that is issued by letsencrypt.
+In order to renew the certificate, one needs to:

+1. ssh into the server
+2. run `sudo certbot certonly --standalone`
+3. when the prompt asks for the domain, set it to `signalling.one-fuzzy-bit.com`

 ### Deploying the signalling-connect package